Monday, Aug 7th to Tuesday Aug 8th, 2023

 Double Zero

 I got so immersed in my tasks that I didn’t notice the clock creep right up to 1:30 pm.
-I intended to go for brunch at the diner, no here I was almost missing it again.
+I intended to go for brunch at the diner, now here I was almost missing it again.
 I walked in just 10 minutes before closing and Heather once again served me.
 At least I got to chat with her a little after it died down, plus meet her boyfriend.
-He made a smoothie and gave me the leftovers, so I guess it worked out for me.
+He made a smoothie and gave me the leftovers, so I guess it worked out well for me.
 I bought a few items at the general store and raided their hiker box, which had some decent snacks.
-The owner throws expired things in from time to time.
+The owner threw expired things in from time to time.
 I hated to add more weight to my already heavy pack.
 I envied so many of the PCT hikers with their tiny packs and 2 or 3 day food carries.
 I was toting almost 6 days but was still light on lunch items.
 The upcoming leg was about 130 miles, but there was a resort along the way that sold a few snacks.
 I hoped to be able to boost my supply there.

-His adorable Australian shepard\poodle Nova greeted me (and everyone) with her guard dog bluff, then quickly melted into a sweetheart.
+His adorable Australian shepherd\poodle Nova greeted me (and everyone) with her guard dog bluff, then quickly melted into a sweetheart.
 Brian had a well stocked mini fridge on the porch, hikerbox, chairs galore, and all the hospitality of a newly-hatched trail angel.
-Seiad valley had gotten so much better since last I passed through.
+Seiad valley had gotten so much better since last I passed through!
 My plan had been to drink a soda or beer, then walk another 4 miles on the road to the campground, so I could get an early start on the climb the next morning.
 It wasn’t long before I was invited to dinner and to sleep in a bed up in the loft.
 How could I pass on that?
 It was just Brian, me and an injured hiker, Jet, for dinner.
 I helped make some potatoes, which actually turned out really good.
 Jordan from France arrived just in time to demolish the leftovers, and reported that there was a bear in the river.
 We walked down to see it, and sure enough, there it was, foraging.
 We watched it for a few minutes before it finally noticed us and slunk away.
 It was my second bear this trip.

 The night wasn’t over.
 Spliffy from the Czech Republic rolled in well past dark.
-Brian had a motion detector in his driveway and the ding always sent Luna into fits of barking.
+Brian had a motion detector in his driveway and the ding always sent Luna into a frenzy.
 He thought it must be the bear but I could see the headlamp beam…just a hiker.
 Brian said it was unusual to have someone come so late but Spliffy was a unique and entertaining character, marching to his own beat.
 They stayed up late laughing and drinking, while Jet and I retired to the loft for a great night’s sleep.

 Day 2: I woke early, prepared to start hiking, but I kind of just melted back into the bed.
 The vortex had taken hold.
 I felt like I was taking advantage of Brian’s hospitality but also relished the idea of letting my body rest more, plus finish work on the blog.
 Also, the forecast predicted a high of 98.
 I vowed to clean or organize something later, just to earn my keep.
 I washed some dishes was all.
 The rest of the day was spent lounging and greeting hikers as they came and went.
 Jordan finally escaped the vortex late in the day, but Spliffy stayed for another night.
 Three new hikers arrived to cowboy camp on the porch.
 I enjoyed talking to 2 women closer to my age, Frogma and Cookie.